GrassHeadd/QOLplus/README.md

   ```
 2. Open your browser and go to `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or suggestions, please contact [your email].
+For any questions or suggestions, please contact e1122283@u.nus.edu